Giving Back Through Your Business: Creating Great Charity Partnerships

 Many charities (especially the larger ones) have staff dedicated to working with businesses – they help them by supporting the company’s ‘CSR’ or Corporate Social Responsibility policies.
-In laypersons terms, CSR is simply charitable activity – it’s the business giving back.
-As a start-up you may not think of what you’re doing as a ‘CSR’ strategy, but it helps to know that this is what charities know it as.
+CSR is simply charitable activity – it’s the business giving back.
+As a start-up you may not think of what you’re doing as a ‘CSR’ strategy, but it helps to know that this is what charities refer to it as.
 If you’re calling or contacting a charity; ask to be connected with someone who you can talk to about donating as business and you’ll get put through to the right person.
 They’ll frequently expect companies to want something in return, so don’t feel bad asking if they have somewhere on their site where they can display your logo, or maybe link to your website.
-They may also want o do some press on you, which is always great support.
-Don’t feel bad about this – remember – it’s a partnership!
+They may also want to do some press with you, which is always great support.
+Afer all, it’s a partnership!
 Your success = more donations for them.

 They will also be able to tell you how they would prefer you to donate, and help with any practical issues or questions you may have when it comes to making the donation.